KaiYan289/RLpapersnote/README.md

 ## LLM for RL

+* *GAIA-1: A Generative World Model for Autonomous Driving* A new thought of "decision-making" by grand world model

 # Causal Inference

 Thanks the causal reading group @ MSRA for their valuable opinions on causal inference!
 For a more thorough and professional summary, see *https://github.com/fulifeng/Causal_Reading_Group*.